al-ell/al-ell.github.io/README.md

 ![Contrast checker][https://webaim.org/resources/contrastchecker/]

-The the contrast ratio for the chosen colors for text and header & footer background elements is 7.5.1
+The the contrast ratio for the chosen colors for text and header & footer background elements passes the contrast checker for all colors.

 ### Typography